Bluey (TV series): Other

 A balloon of the Bluey character appeared at Macy's Thanksgiving Day Parade in November 2022, and returned for the 2023 and 2024 parades.
-A tourist attraction titled Bluey's World was developed at Northshore Pavilion in Hamilton, Queensland; it opened on 7 November 2024 and launched on 13 November 2024.
-The interactive attraction features an original story and replicates settings from the series on a life-size 4,000 square-metre site.
-Bluey is projected to contribute AU$16 million to the local economy of Brisbane in 2025.
 On 19 December 2024, the Walt Disney Company announced that characters from the show would appear at various Disney experiences, including the Disneyland Resort in California, the Walt Disney World Resort in Florida, and Disney Cruise Line ships originating from Australia and New Zealand.
-This would make Bluey the first non-Disney-owned children's show to feature in Disney theme parks.
+This makes Bluey the first non-Disney-owned children's show to feature in Disney theme parks.

 A companion podcast produced by the ABC entitled Behind Bluey was first released on 10 April 2023, in which Brumm and other creatives discuss the production of the series and its latest episodes.
 This podcast covers the 2023 batch of series three episodes.
 The characters Bluey, Chilli and Bingo made cameo appearances in The Simpsons short May the 12th Be with You, released on Disney+ in May 2024 to celebrate Star Wars Day and Mother's Day.

 Commemorative birth certificates featuring Bluey artwork were made available to Queensland residents from March 2020.
 Commemorative $1 coins featuring designs of Bluey and the Heeler family were released by the Royal Australian Mint in June 2024.
 These coins were uncirculated, with only 30,000 of each being minted, and could only be purchased directly from the Mint or their authorised distributors.

-On 12 July 2024, New South Wales Police Force received a report that 63,000 of a separate set of unreleased Royal Australian Mint coins, which were selling at the time for 10 times their face value at $600,000 in total, had been stolen, and began an investigation into the theft codenamed Strike Force Bandit.
+On 12 July 2024, New South Wales Police Force received a report that 63,000 of a separate set of unreleased Bluey-themed Royal Australian Mint coins, which were selling at the time for 10 times their face value at $600,000 in total, had been stolen, and began an investigation into the theft codenamed Strike Force Bandit.
 On 31 July, they seized 189 of the coins from a legitimate collector who had innocently purchased them, and on 7 August recovered 1,000 of the coins and arrested a 47-year-old man, charging him with three counts of breaking and entering.
 A second man was arrested on 20 August, and on 30 October police recovered 40,061 of the coins, still in their original bags, from a self-storage business in Wentworthville, arresting an additional 27-year-old woman who had acted as a getaway driver.

 Brand Finance estimated the net worth of the entire Bluey franchise to be around US$2 billion.

+In November 2025, Bluey was parodied in the South Park episode "Sora Not Sorry", in which she testified on how the use of artificial intelligence to generate videos by Butters Stotch, Kyle Broflovski, and Kenny McCormick affected her.